 Communicators and outreach personnel at LTER sites come from a wide variety of backgrounds.
 Some are trained as scientists and gravitated to outreach and communications as they saw the need.
 Others have worked as educators, reporters or communications professionals before coming to the LTER Network.
 By learning from each other’s strengths, we build the Network’s capacity to reach the broader scientific community, resource managers, decision-makers, and educators.

 - So you have an exciting result?
 Now what?
-Depending on the skills and resources at your site and within your institution, there are a number of ways a site communicator might handle a news-worthy result. general guidelines are listed here, but if you’re in doubt, don’t hesitate to reach out to the NCO for advice.
+Depending on the skills and resources at your site and within your institution, there are a number of ways a site communicator might handle a news-worthy result.
+General guidelines are listed here, but if you’re in doubt, don’t hesitate to reach out to the NCO or to the NSF Science Communications Officer in charge of LTER for advice.

-- If your result relates to the Network as a whole, the NCO may be the logical lead on media relations.
+- If your result relates to the Network as a whole, please contact both Marty Downs at the NCO and Cheryl Dybas at NSF so they can coordinate.
 Examples of such outputs include LTER Network publications, synthesis results, and Network-wide education or diversity initiatives.

 - Long-term research can play a major role in improving land-, water-, and resource-management decisions.
 But doing media outreach on results with policy implications poses some special considerations.
-If you expect to release an article, report or other output that falls into this category, please contact the NCO as soon as possible to discuss possible approaches to it.
-The Science Policy Exchange can also be a useful resource for these types of projects.
+The Science Policy Exchange can be a useful resource for these types of projects.

 - Social Media